cloud66/help-old/_posts/how-to/2013-09-26-websocket-support.md

 ---
 layout: post
+template: two-col
 title:  "Cloud 66 WebSocket Support"
 date:   2013-09-26 15:33:13
 categories: how-to
+lead: WebSocket is supported by Cloud 66.
+This page helps you to implement Websocket on your server.
 ---

-<p class="lead">WebSocket is supported by Cloud 66.
-This page helps you to implement Websocket on your server.</p>

 ## About WebSocket